Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks: Introduction

 \section{Introduction}

 Highly overparameterized neural networks have become the workhorse of modern machine learning.
-Because these networks can interpolate a given dataset in many different ways (see e.g. \cref{fig:2d_ridge,fig:2d_cc}), explicit regularization is frequently incorporated into the training procedure to favor solutions that are, in some sense, more ``regular'' or ``desirable.''
-In this work, we focus on explicit regularizers which yield \textit{sparse} single-hidden-layer ReLU interpolating networks, which for are purposes are those with the fewest nonzero input weight parameters among the active neurons.\footnote{In the univariate-input case, this is equivalent to the count of active neurons.} Sparse models are particularly desirable for computational efficiency purposes, as they have lower storage requirement and computational overhead when deployed at inference time, and may have other attractive generalization and robustness properties (\cite{mozer1988skeletonization, guo2018sparse, liao2022achieving, liu2022robust}, among many others).
+Because these networks can interpolate a given dataset in many different ways (see e.g. \cref{fig:2d_ridge,fig:2d_cc}), explicit regularization is frequently incorporated into the training procedure to favor solutions that are, in some sense, more regular or desirable.
+In this work, we focus on explicit regularizers which yield \textit{sparse} single-hidden-layer ReLU interpolating networks, which for our purposes are those with the fewest nonzero input weight/bias parameters among the active neurons.\footnote{In the univariate-input case, this is equivalent to the count of active neurons.} Sparse models are particularly desirable for computational efficiency purposes, as they have lower storage requirements and computational overhead when deployed at inference time, and may have other attractive properties in terms of generalization, interpretability, and robustness (\cite{mozer1988skeletonization, guo2018sparse, liao2022achieving, liu2022robust}, among many others).